jundalisay/sp/content/en/superphysics/western.md

 This gets weak-willed people lost since they are unable to jump from Step 1 to Step 50 (the end result) by themselves.

 Instead, they need a teacher to painstakingly teach them Step 2, Step 3, Step 4 and so on, instead of them discovering those mini-steps themselves.

+The Vedas, Yogic, and Tantric texts explain deeply how the universe works.
+But they are clouded in unclear definitions and analogies.

+For example, Patanjali explains the mechanisms behind the occult powers, but does not explain the step-by-step process to harness those powers.

+So you get a lot of gurus and yoga groups giving wildly different explanations, techniques, and practices.

+{{< i s="/photos/meta/buddhism.jpg" a="Buddha" c="Buddhist details are so abstract" >}}

+## Superphysics Solution: Merging of East and West

+Superphysics solves this by basing its principles in Asian spirituality, then using Western data and definitions and logic to  explain those principles to get practical results.

+For example, Socratic Dialectics uses the higher mind, developed through Asian spiritual practice, to churn through real data from observation in order to come up with solutions that can be explained in a step by step way.